oliviermasson/aiqget/README.md

 ![alt text](image.png)
 To obtain your access_Token and refresh_Token

-If the script find a previous version of HTML results, it will parse it and add to the new generated file,\
+If the script finds a previous version of the HTML results,\
-the percentage of variation for each counter.\
+ it will analyze it and add the percentage variation for each counter to the newly generated file.\
-Which will help you quickly see the trend for each serialnumber and each counter\
+This allows you to quickly see the trend for each serial number and counter.

 Example of basics results :
 ![alt text](image-1.png)